 - Connect your expenses to your work

-When purchasing important items, it is important that we list all of our needs in order of priority so that this influences the choice we make.
+When purchasing important items, we must list all of our needs in order of priority so that this influences the choice we make.

 If the items to be purchased are listed in order of importance, the items at the bottom of the list are considered less important and can be dispensed with (expendable alternative).
 With this, you will be able to buy all the important items and still not exceed your budget limit.